Retro-Devils/O.P.P/README.md

 Omx plays videos and qjoy maps a keyboard to controller.

 Retropie of course launches the videos.
-This